 Walton 2015/ Joey Crown /Canadian MX nationals.

-If you’re brave enough to read this, thanks.
-Pretend this page is a construction site.
-What I wanted to do, was look back on some of my personal favorites.
+Consider this first instalment a test.
+What I wanted to do, was look back on some of my personal favourites.
 Some of the photos that might need some background to understand.
 The first photo and its supporting evidence, guess who?
 Joey Crown.

 Walton 2015 was a big race for me.
 Walton is a big track, its spread out.
 Long sweepers, elevation changes, big step up, big whoops.
 Walton has what I’ve been told is “farm dirt” – Which means sometimes you see pieces of brick on the track.
 The last crucial piece of information about Walton, it hosts an amateur week.
 Joey Crown was racing Walton all week, as an intermediate rider.
 So why not try to qualify for the pro race?